 The Institute has continually raised concerns with Revenue at TALC regarding the interaction of section 997A TCA 1997 with the Debt Warehousing Scheme for employers’ COVID-19 related PAYE liabilities.
 In addition, the Institute made representations on this issue to the Minister for Finance in our Pre-Budget 2022 and Pre-Finance Bill 2021 Submissions.
 Further to the Budget publication, Budget 2022 Tax Policy Changes, published on 12 October 2021, the Department of Finance has outlined the intention to allow self-assessed income taxpayers with employment income who have a material interest in their employer company to warehouse income tax liabilities relating to their Schedule E income in these circumstances, subject to the enactment of the Finance Bill.
 See further detail here.

 We will continue to engage with the Department of Finance and with Revenue on the cash-flow difficulties and the tax administration and payment issues arising for businesses affected by the COVID-19 pandemic and we will update members on this webpage, on Twitter and in TaxFax.

-In November 2020, Revenue will be writing to businesses that qualify for the debt warehousing arrangement about the tax liabilities that have been warehoused.
-Taxpayers with outstanding returns will be reminded in the letter about tax returns that are outstanding and need to be filed to retain the debt warehouse status.
-Samples of the letters issuing from Revenue are available below:
+In November 2020, Revenue wrote to businesses that qualify for the Debt Warehousing Scheme about the tax liabilities that have been warehoused.
+Taxpayers with outstanding returns are reminded in the letter about tax returns that are outstanding and need to be filed to retain the debt warehouse status.
+Samples of the letters issued by Revenue are available below:

 October 2020 – eBrief No. 190/20: Budget 2021 – Income Tax Warehousing